 A compound in chocolate called theobromine is toxic to dogs and cats.
 It can cause hyperactivity, cardiac arrhythmia, seizures, even death.
 Theobromine is more plentiful in darker chocolate but even milk and white chocolate are dangerous.

 Dogs and cats are more sensitive to caffeine than we are, so even small amounts can make them excitable and jittery.
 Large doses of caffeine can cause heart arrhythmia, seizures, vomiting, diarrhea, and even coma.
 Drinks, snacks, and medicine containing caffeine should be kept away from pets.
-Check out the 26 secrets your pet store won’t tell you—but you should know.
+Luckily, though, there are plenty of human foods that are good for your dog!

 Though it may seem counterintuitive, cooked bones are dangerous treats for pets.
 They splinter easily and can puncture delicate gastrointestinal tissue, leading to a life-threatening condition called peritonitis that occurs when intestinal contents leak into the abdominal cavity.
 The only treatment is surgery.

 Peaches, plums, nectarines, and other pitted fruits are dangerous on two fronts.
-Not only are the pits the perfect size to become lodged in the intestines, causing an obstruction, but pits also contain the poison cyanide.
-Don’t miss these 12 other foods that are toxic to dogs.
+Not only are the pits the perfect size to become lodged in the intestines, causing an obstruction, but pits also contain the poison cyanide, making them some of the surprising foods that are toxic to dogs.